There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’. Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

-Neither glutamate nor sodium are inherently dangerous, but the Australian guidelines recommend adults eat less than 2,300 mg of sodium per day which is about equal to 6 grams of salt.
+Neither glutamate nor sodium are inherently dangerous.
+But the Australian guidelines recommend adults eat less than 2,300 mg of sodium per day which is about equal to 6 grams of salt.
 The sodium in MSG does contribute to daily sodium intake.

 Is MSG Dangerous?

-Over the last few decades, CRS has been reported to occur both anecdotally, and in variety of studies in people consuming MSG.
+Over the last few decades, CRS has been reported to occur both anecdotally, and in a variety of studies in people consuming MSG.
 Symptoms such as weakness, flushing, dizziness, headache, difficulty in breathing, numbness, muscle tightness, and even syncope were common.

 The available literature on MSG showing such negative side effects is usually completely irrelevant to how you would consume MSG.
-For example, some studies showing toxic effects have been done in animals having rats eating up to 100g per kilogram of MSG per day for 45 days.
+For example, some studies showing toxic effects have been done in animals, having rats eating up to 100g per kilogram of MSG per day for 45 days.

 Eating 100g per kg for a 75kg person would mean eating 750 grams of MSG per day.
-We don’t even eat 750g of protein or carbohydrates per day (even when carb loading), let alone 750g of a sparingly used food additive.
+We don’t even eat 750g of protein or carbohydrates per day (even when carb-loading), let alone 750g of a sparingly used food additive.

 The average intake in industrialised European countries is 0.3 to 1g per day.
 To put that in perspective a “large amount” of MSG for a human to consume would be 3g.

 Based on the available high-quality scientific evidence, MSG is safe for all life-cycle stages without respect to ethnic origin or culinary background.
 Many claims of side effects are at levels irrelevant to human exposure.
 There has been no consistent evidence showing reactions to MSG differing from placebo.